barbazul/1kfa/mod_guide_player.md

 This is the move by which your character becomes a powerful force in the world.

-When your character is in a steading (a villiage, city, etc. -- any safe place where resources and commerce present themselves), you can spend 2 XP to either:
+When your character is in a town (a village, city, etc. -- any safe place where resources and commerce present themselves), you can spend 2 XP to either: